zkotti/cosmos-tour/guide.md

 <br> <b>4.
 HV 2112: The Star Inside A Star!</b>
 Discovered in 2014, HV 2112 is a red supergiant located about 1,99,000 light years away in the nearby dwarf galaxy called the Small Magellanic Cloud, or Nebucula Minor, in the Tucana constellation.

-<br>The existence of this star was predicted about 40 years ago by physicist Kip Thorne and astronomer Anna Zytkow!
-In 1975 they proposed the existence of a hybrid object, known as Thorne-Zytkow object.
+<br>Physicist Kip Thorne and astronomer Anna Zytkow predicted the existence of this star almost 40 years ago.
+They were founded in 1975 the existence of a hybrid object, known as Thorne-Zytkow object.

-<br>Thorne-Zytkow object is a type of star which is formed by the collision of a red giant or supergiant star with a neutron star.
-Basically what happens is: a star goes into supernova and leads to the formation of a neutron star.
-But then a passing by red supergiant star collides with the neutron star and absorbs it forming a hybrid star.
+<br>A Thorne-Zytkow object is a star that is generated when a red giant or supergiant star collides with a neutron star.
+What happens is that a star goes supernova, resulting in the production of a neutron star.
+However, a nearby red supergiant star collides with the neutron star and consumes it, resulting in the formation of a hybrid star.
 So in other words its a star inside a star!
 From outside its a red supergiant whereas the core is formed by a neutron star!

-<br>These objects differ from a normal red supergiant in their chemical fingerprints.
-From the outside it sure looks like a red supergiant but inside it is rich in rubidium, strontium, yttrium, zirconium, molybdenum and lithium.
-The light emitted from HV2112 was studied and it was found that the light was highly rich in these elements.
-A normal red supergiant also have these components but not in such high amount.
+<br>The chemical fingerprints of these objects differ from that of a typical red supergiant.
+It may appear to be a red supergiant from the exterior, but it is rich in rubidium, strontium, yttrium, zirconium, molybdenum, and lithium on the inside.
+The light emitted by HV2112 was investigated, and it was discovered that the light included a high concentration of certain components.
+These elements can be found in a regular red supergiant, but not in such large quantities.

-<br>This star is the only one of its kind!
-It is the first ever Thorne-Zytkow object to be discovered.
-But studies are still going on to confirm that HV 2112 is a hybrid star.
+<br>This is the one and only star of its kind!
+It's the first time a Thorne-Zytkow item has been found.
+However, research is still underway to determine whether HV 2112 is a hybrid star.

 <br> Source [Most amazing stars](https://owlcation.com/stem/Most-Amazing-Stars)